 - Be ready for action: Keep the jogger and a pair of running shoes in the trunk of your car.
 You never know when you might pass a beautiful park or trail, just as your child is in need of a stroller nap or a change of scenery.

 An around-town stroller probably won't cut it when it comes to running some real miles.
 Enter the larger, sturdier jogging stroller.
 There are countless options on the market these days, ranging from basic to über-deluxe.
 For me, the most important must-haves are a swiveling front wheel that also locks (the swivel enables one-handed pushing and steering), a generously sized basket under the seat for carrying toys and snacks, a water bottle holder and an ample sun/rain visor.
 I also invested in a universal rain shield for those less-than-pleasant Seattle days; my son just thinks he’s riding in a “space bubble” — whatever works, right?

-Editor's note: This article has been updated several times, most recently in December 2018.
+Editor's note: This article was originally published several years ago and has been updated several times.